danzek/DVR_Dahua/README.md

 - Dahua DHI-HCVR4104HS-S2
 - Dahua DHI-HCVR5108C-S3
 - EZ-IP NVR1A04-4P
+- Q-See QC9116

 #### Usage:

+As written, it only works on Windows.

 #### Step 1:
 - Change variables at the end of the script;